thumbnail image

 Approach To Therapy

-Therapy involves engaging in conversations aimed at helping you identify and transform your underlying emotional blueprints.
-I see my role as a process facilitator—collaboratively working with you to explore your inner experience, and helping you access the motivation and/or courage to modify the behaviors that are troubling you most.
-At the end of this process, you will be able to respond to the people and situations around you in a way that leaves you feeling in greater harmony with yourself and others.
+Therapy involves engaging in conversations that help you identify and transform your underlying emotional blueprints.
+I see my role as a process facilitator—collaboratively working with you to explore your inner experience, and helping you access the motivation needed to modify the behaviors troubling you most.
+At the end of this process, you'll be able to respond to the people and situations around you in a way that leaves you feeling in greater harmony with yourself and others.

-* A special note regarding couples work: I ask that couples schedule two back-to-back sessions with me whenever possible.
-This means we will meet for a total of ninety minutes.
-(Please schedule one session under each partner's name in order to receive potential out-of-network insurance benefits.)
-Real change requires that we have the time to safely bring difficult emotions alive in the room, and process them together in a new way.
-The extended time ensures I have sufficient time to help you experience a feeling of success and security before wrapping up for the day.
-I have found that longer sessions, even if less frequent, are more effective than shorter, more frequent sessions.
+* A special note regarding couples work: I ask to meet with couples for extended sessions: either 60-minute, or two, back-to-back 45-minute sessions, whenever possible.
+Deep change requires that we have the time to safely bring difficult emotions alive in the room and process them together in a new way; I want to make sure you experience a feeling of success and security before wrapping up for the day.
+And I've found that longer sessions, even if less frequent, are more effective than shorter, more frequent sessions.

 • WORKING WITH JENN